rpgarner/u2_lesson_react_APIs/README.md

    <code>componentDidMount()</code>
 </details>

-Api requests should always be performed in the `componentDidMount()`.
+API requests should always be performed in the `componentDidMount()`.
 If we think back to the lifecycle of components, we know that `componentDidMount` fires once the component loads.
 Typically with external datasources, we'll want to load them when we reach a certain point in our application.
 In this case, we're going to set up our app to display a list of new movies on initial load.

 In your `App.js` add a `componentDidMount()` to your component.